Chicken Coops: What to Consider

 Spring has sprung and chicks are chirping.
 Tis the season to plan for your new outdoor projects.
 If you’re considering chickens you’ll need to make some serious decisions about their long-term care.
-At the top of your list should be the coop.
+Chicken coops should be at the top of your list.

-The process of finding the right coop to suit you and your feathered friends is much like house hunting.
+The process of finding the right chicken coops to suit you and your feathered friends is much like house hunting.
 You’ll likely cross a few off your list before you find the perfect one.
 What makes for the perfect coop, you ask?
 We’ll break it down, now.

 Height: If your eyes are on a coop that isn’t large enough for you to walk into, then consider an elevated floor plan.
 A coop on “stilts” makes cleaning a breeze.
 Just picture yourself on your hands and knees cleaning the coop…no thanks!
 You’re also saving the integrity of the coop floor by not allowing it to stay damp and rot.
 Finally, your flock will be better protected from pesky predators in their elevated watchtower.